 The second option is what you see in the picture below.
 The felt just wraps around the pole and snaps together.
 I used Kam Snaps and Kam Snap pliers to install snaps at each color.
 They are simple to install.
 Here is a video from Kam Snaps that shows how to do it.
 I put a snap in the middle of each color.

 Another option that I have not tried, but would probably work would be hook and loop fastener.
-I just don't think it would be as sturdy if it got pulled.
+I don't think it would be as sturdy if it got pulled though.

 The downside is they need to be even or else your canopy will not be level.
 My snaps are located about 1/2" away for the edge for the male prong and 4.5" away for the female.
 Make sure you are folding it over and visualizing on which side the cap needs to go.